josephmate/josephmate.github.io/_posts/2020-07-27-javascript-does-not-need-stringbuilder.md

 Details about the [the rope data structure](https://en.wikipedia.org/wiki/Rope_(data_structure)) are available on Wikipedia.
 Concetenation takes O(lgN) time where N is the number of concats in the rope so far.
-As a result, to concat N times, the complexity is O( sum from 1 to N (lg N)) which O(N lg N ) as explained in this [Stackoverflow article](https://stackoverflow.com/questions/38849052/time-complexity-with-log-in-loop).
+As a result, to concat N times, the complexity is O( sum from 1 to N (lg N)) which is O(N lg N ) as explained in this [Stackoverflow article](https://stackoverflow.com/questions/38849052/time-complexity-with-log-in-loop).
-It's not as good as using a StringBuilder for really large data, but for the number of concatenations that will work in the browser (2^27), rope is good enough because it looks linear.
+It's not as good as using a StringBuilder for really large data, which amoritzes to O(N) However, for the number of concatenations that will work in the browser (2^27), the rope is good enough because behaves linearly until then.
 However, if you plan to need more than that, you better use a builder.

 # Javascript StringBulder

-I tried implementing my own StringBuilder for fun to see if I could approve upon the 10 seconds it takes to append and failed.
+I tried implementing my own StringBuilder for fun to see if I could improve upon the 10 seconds it takes in Firefox and failed.
 My version of StringBuilder in Firefox took over 70 seconds to handle 2^27 concatenations.
 It was also a pain to implement.
 Javascript provides a couple ways of creating strings directly from arrays.